tomortonbew-personal/interview-coach-skill/references/commands/salary.md

 7. Getting flustered and saying "whatever's fair" or "I'm flexible" (signals low confidence)
 8. Revealing competing offers too early (before leverage is built)
 9. Using a range based on their current location when the role is in a different market
+10. Not understanding that FAANG comp is formulaic — at companies with 5,000+ employees, a compensation committee sets the number, not the recruiter.
+Misapplying aggressive negotiation tactics to band-locked components wastes leverage (Niya Dragova, via Lenny's Newsletter)
+11. Quoting online salary databases as justification — as Dragova warns: "Nothing boils a recruiter's blood more than 'It says X on Glassdoor.'
+Compensation is an exact science."
+Use data for internal calibration, not as a negotiation argument

 ### Comp Research Guidance Principles